ultrasecurity/Storm-Breaker/README.md

 > Note that the tool should not be opened in such a path > yourdomain.com/st-web
 > Rather, it should be opened purely in the public_html path (i.e., don't just zip the storm-web folder itself, but manually zip its contents (the index.php file and other belongings should be in the public_html path)

+#### Attention!:
+>Note that to use this tool on your own host.
+You also need SSL.
+Because many of the tool's capabilities require SSL
 </p>